Sukmit Gurung

-Sukmit Gurung (Nepali:सुकमित गुरुङ) is a modern classical Nepali female singer who sang popular Nepali songs such as Priyatam and Relimai in the 1990s and worked as a playback singer in various Nepali cinemas.
+Sukmit Gurung (born Sukmit Ongmu Lepcha, Nepali: सुकमित गुरुङ) is a Nepalese singer of modern classical Nepali songs and has sung popular Nepali songs such as Priyatam and Relimai in the 1990s and worked as a playback singer in various Nepali cinemas.
 She has sung more than 400 songs including those with contemporary musicians such as Gopal Yonzon, Ambar Gurung, and Sambhujeet Baskota.
 She also sang in Newari and Japanese language.
-She is originally from Sikkim, India, but has settled in Nepal.
+She was born in Sikkim, India, but has settled in Nepal.

 Biography

 Gurung was born in Gangtok, Sikkim.
 Her childhood name was Sukmit Ongmu Lepcha (Nepali:सुकमित ओङ्मु लेप्चा).Her father Bi Ongmu Lepcha had a job in Indian Army and mother Pasang Chiring Lepcha worked for the Sikkim women police force.
 She started singing for church from her early age and performed in stage for the first time at the age of 14.

 In 1970s, she came to Nepal temporarily with her sister who was working for American Embassy in Nepal.
 In the visit, she met another musician Prakash Gurung in Kathmandu who encouraged to participate in the voice contest organized by Radio Nepal which was the only radio media in Nepal at that time.
 She won the contest, which allowed her to work in Nepali music industry permanently as a young female artist.